MBA Interviews: What to Expect, How to Prepare, and How to Stand Out (2025)

 • Interviewer: Conducted by trained alumni or an admissions officer

-• # of Interview Invites: ~900 people (there were 6,190 applicants in 2023 so Stanford interviewed around 14-15%)
+• # of Interview Invites: ~900 people (in recent years, there have been around 6000 applicants so Stanford interviewed around 14-15%)

-• Format: Behavioral-driven, remote or in-person
+• Format: Behavioral-driven; remote or in-person

-• Length: 45-60 minutes
+• Length: ~45-60 minutes

 • Timeline: GSB interview invitations will go out late September to mid-November for Round 1 applicants, mid-January to mid-March for Round 2 applicants, and late April to mid-May for Round 3 and deferred applicants